 While beam-loading in the main linac is eliminated by such clearing gaps, there would still be significant beam loading in the injection linac and in the electron gun.
 In contrast to the main linac, the installed RF power in the injector in principle allows to compensate beam transients from ion clearing gaps.
 However, the RF transmitters will have a finite bandwidth of several MHz, and thereby are limiting the rate at which the RF drive power can be ramped.
-The worst-case transients can be calculated from equation 14.
-For the injector cavity ($\frac{R}{Q} = 110\Omega$), the transient of a 0.4 μ s ion clearing gap would be about 4 %.

-The transient effects in the electron gun occur because the power drawn from the HV power-supply varies between 75kW and 0 from beam to clearing gap.
-This change in power cannot easily be achieved in one bunch gap of 0.8ns.
+The worst-case transients can be calculated from Eq.
+(14).
+For the injector cavity $(R/Q = 110 \Omega)$, the transient of a 0.4 μs ion clearing gap would be about 4%.
+The transient effects in the electron gun occur because the power drawn from the HV power-supply varies between 75 kW and 0 from beam to clearing gap.
+This change in power cannot easily be achieved in one bunch gap of 0.8 ns.
 This problem would be eliminated if the clearing gap was produced by a fast kicker after the gun.
-Fast kickers with a rise time of below 0.8ns would be required which have a flat top of about 0.4μ s and a very small amplitude after its excitation.
+Fast kickers with a rise time of below 0.8 ns would be required which have a flat top of about 0.4 μ s and a very small amplitude after its excitation.